 The designated official or Special Events Advisory Committee, as applicable, shall, upon request, provide a written statement setting forth the refusal to approve a reservation, the reasons for the refusal, and the right to appeal the refusal to the Committee on the Use of Facilities.
 The Committee on the Use of Facilities also hears appeals of determinations regarding the need for approvals, permits, and support services for a proposed Special Event pursuant to The Student Code.

-The Office of the Registrar, in coordination with other campus units, maintains contact information for designated officials and for the Special Events Advisory Committee, Committee on the Use of Facilities, and the Coordinating Committee on Entertainment Events.
+The Office of the Registrar, in coordination with other campus units, maintains contact information for designated officials and for the Special Events Advisory Committee and Committee on the Use of Facilities.

 There are no exceptions to this policy.